Mona Khalidi

-Mona Khalidi (منى خالد) is the Assistant Dean of Student Affairs and the Assistant Director of Graduate Studies of the School of International and Public Affairs at Columbia University.
+Mona Khalidi (منى خالدي) is an American academic who is the Assistant Dean of Student Affairs and the Assistant Director of Graduate Studies of the School of International and Public Affairs at Columbia University.

 In the late 1970s and early 1980s Khalidi "worked at Wafa, the official news agency of the" Palestine Liberation Organization.

 She is President of the Arab American Action Network, an organization that acts as an advocate for Palestinian issues and for women's issues.

 She is married to Columbia University historian Rashid Khalidi.